tferguson1028/PerScholas-Unnamed_Zelda-like_Project/README.md

 Since it's relatively simple but requires me writing functionality that I haven't done before, I want to make it to learn how to do that.

-It will require a lot more DOM manipulation since I'll be dynamically adding and removing HTML elements.

-In addition to that, I will need to learn how to do:
+It will require a lot more DOM manipulation since I'll be dynamically adding and removing HTML elements and, in addition to that, I will need to learn how to do:
 - Collision detection,
 - Frame-based input detection,
-- Hitbox-hurtbox detection, and
+- Hitbox-hurtbox detection/interactions and
 - Using keyframes for animations.

 ## Technologies
 - HTML